 Overall, orlistat has a good safety profile, and serious adverse events (e.g. reports of severe kidney and liver injury) are rare.
-However, gastrointestinal side effects, such as flatulence, oily discharge from the rectum and diarrhoea after consumption of a high-fat meal, are very common.
-It is, therefore, recommended that daily intake of fat is spread evenly over three main meals, since having a meal high in fat with orlistat will lead to an increase in gastrointestinal side effects.
+However, gastrointestinal side effects, such as flatulence, oily discharge from the rectum and diarrhea after consumption of a high-fat meal, are very common.
+It is, therefore, recommended that daily intake of fat is spread evenly over three main meals since having a meal high in fat with orlistat will lead to an increase in gastrointestinal side effects.

 Fat-binding supplements in general decrease the absorption of fat-soluble vitamins and other fat-soluble nutrients.
-For that reason, a multi-vitamin tablet containing vitamins A, D, E, K and beta-carotene should be taken once a day, at bedtime, when using such supplements.
+For that reason, a multivitamin tablet containing vitamins A, D, E, K, and beta-carotene should be taken once a day, at bedtime, when using such supplements.

 If you think you can have your cake and eat it, you may want to think again.
 Fat-binding supplements are only somewhat effective if you combine them with a low-fat healthy diet and exercise regime.
 So if you are looking to lose just a few pounds, I would suggest you skip the fat blockers altogether.
 Not only will you be saving yourself some money you may also be sparing yourself some very unpleasant and potentially embarrassing side effects.

-If you have a BMI of 30+ (or 28+ and associated with high blood pressure, heart disease or diabetes) you should consult your doctor to discuss your suitability for orlistat or other weight-reducing treatments.
+If you have a BMI of 30+ (or 28+ and associated with high blood pressure, heart disease, or diabetes) you should consult your doctor to discuss your suitability for orlistat or other weight-reducing treatments.